passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/05-blast.md

 {{Ben}} blurted and repeated outside before entering the Temple hinted at it, but this was direct and incontroversible proof.

-Secondly, that Mahl had been planted there, inside the {{org.newjedi}}, by this mastermind.
+Secondly, that {{Mahl}} had been planted there, inside the {{org.newjedi}}, by this mastermind.
 That person therefore knew where the Temple was, how to get there, the identity of every being involved, and most likely their current capabilities in all that was taught and practiced at the Temple.
 Furthermore, they had a way of communicating that did not register as Dark or suspicious for any of the highly sensitive Force users here, nor the less sensitive ones.